enisn/Blazorius.Toast/README.md

  </div>

 # Blazorius.Toast
 A Generic Toast Implementation for Blazor.
 You can choose a toast implementation as your wish.
-So this library listens changes over `INotifyPropertyChanged` and `INotifyCollectionChanged`.
-So you just update your data ObservableCollection, and chart will be updated automaticly!

 # Demo
 See [live demo](https://enisn.github.io/Blazor.Toast-demo/)